skip to Main Content

 Sponsors

-The Pow Wow performance is funded in part by a grant from SouthArts, in partnership with the National Endowment for the Arts, the Tennessee Arts Commission, and the Tennessee Department of Tourist Development.
+Funded in part by a grant from SouthArts, in partnership with the National Endowment for the Arts.

 We are forever grateful to Debby Neely, Wade Payne, Aubrey Watson, Rachel Deeb and a myriad of other gifted photographers who have given unselfishly of their time and talent to capture textures, colors, and pageantry of our Pow Wows through the years.